Freedom in the World

 The presidents of Armenia and Azerbaijan met with Russian president Dmitry Medvedev in June 2011 for highly anticipated talks on a peace agreement, but the summit ended in disappointment when Baku refused to sign the proposed draft.
 With negotiations stalled and both sides engaged in a rapid military buildup, international observers expressed concerns about the threat of open warfare.

 Nagorno-Karabakh has enjoyed de facto independence from Azerbaijan since 1994 and retains close political, economic, and military ties with Armenia.
-Parliamentary and presidential votes held in 2005 and 2007 were criticized by the opposition for alleged fraud and other irregularities, and were seen as less free and fair than previous polls.
-In the 2010 parliamentary elections, there were no opposition candidates, administrative resources were used to support progovernment candidates, and the election commission was entirely composed of progovernment officials.
+The opposition has criticized recent elections for alleged fraud and other irregularities, including abuse of administrative resources.
+No opposition candidates participated in the 2010 parliamentary elections, but the 2012 presidential contest featured more competition.
 All Karabakh elections are considered invalid by the international community, which does not recognize the territory’s independence.

 The president, who is directly elected for up to two five-year terms, appoints the prime minister.
 Of the unicameral National Assembly’s 33 members, 17 are elected by party list and 16 from single-mandate districts, all for five-year terms.
 The main political parties in Nagorno-Karabakh are Azat Hayrenik, the AZhK, and the Armenian Revolutionary Federation–Dashnaktsutiun, all of which currently support the government.
-Given the territory’s uncertain status, dissent, including political opposition, is generally regarded as a sign of disloyalty and a security risk.
-As a consequence, opposition groups have either disappeared or been brought into the government.
+Vitaly Balasanian, the defeated challenger in the 2012 presidential election, announced in August that he was forming a new opposition group.

 Nagorno-Karabakh continues to suffer from significant corruption, particularly in the construction industry, as well as favoritism in filling civil service positions.

-The government controls many of Nagorno-Karabakh’s media outlets, and most journalists practice self-censorship, particularly on subjects related to the peace process.
-The territory’s public television station, which has no local competition, broadcasts only three hours a day.
-Internet access is limited.
+The government controls many of Nagorno-Karabakh’s media outlets, and the public television station has no local competition.
 The popular independent newspaper Demo and Karabakh-Open.com, the territory’s only independent news website, were both closed by their publishers in 2008.
+The internet penetration rate is low but expanding.
+During the 2012 presidential election, the opposition campaigned heavily using social media.

-Most Karabakh residents belong to the Armenian Apostolic Church, and the religious freedom of other groups is limited.
-A 2009 law banned religious activity by unregistered groups and proselytism by minority faiths, and made it more difficult for minority religious groups to register.
-Although at least three minority groups were subsequently registered, a Protestant group and the Jehovah’s Witnesses were reportedly denied registration.
-Unregistered groups have been fined for their religious activities, and Baptists and Jehovah’s Witnesses have been jailed for refusing to serve in the Karabakh army.
+Most residents belong to the Armenian Apostolic Church, and the religious freedom of other groups is limited.
+A 2009 law banned religious activity by unregistered groups and proselytism by minority faiths, and made it more difficult for minority groups to register.
+Although at least three were subsequently registered, a Protestant group and the Jehovah’s Witnesses were reportedly denied registration.
+Unregistered groups have been fined for their religious activities, and conscientious objectors have been jailed for refusing to serve in the Karabakh army.
+In December 2011, a Jehovah’s Witness received a 30-month jail term for refusing mandatory military service.

 Freedoms of assembly and association are limited, but trade unions are allowed to organize.
 The handful of nongovernmental organizations (NGOs) that are active in the territory are virtually all progovernment, and they suffer from lack of funding and competition from government-organized groups.